Tanikella Bharani: Career

-He has acted in more than 750 movies starting with Ladies Tailor (1985) & Sri Kanaka Mahalakshmi Recording Dance Troupe (1987) in which he was seen as Dora Babu.
-In 1989 he appeared in the hit film Shiva, by Ram Gopal Varma, which starred Nagarjuna.
-With the release of the film Shiva, he received much recognition and his character Nanaji impressed the whole Telugu audience.
+He has acted in more than 750 movies starting with Ladies Tailor (1985) and Sri Kanaka Mahalakshmi Recording Dance Troupe (1987) in which he was seen as Dora Babu.
+In 1989 he appeared in the hit film Siva, by Ram Gopal Varma, which starred Nagarjuna.
+With the release of the film Shiva, he received much recognition for his character Nanaji.

 He also played a supporting role in the comedy film Bombay Priyudu in 1996.
 His powerful antagonism in Samudram won him the Nandi award as the Best Villain.
 After 2000, he started playing more mature roles in movies like Manmadhudu (2002), Okariki Okaru (2003), Samba (2004), Malliswari, Godavari (2006), and Happy (2006).

-He directed Telugu Drama film Mithunam is a 2012 featuring S. P. Balasubrahmanyam and Lakshmi.
+He directed the drama film Mithunam is a 2012 featuring S. P. Balasubrahmanyam and Lakshmi.
 He received CineMAA Award Special Jury Award for Best Direction for this film.

 He wrote seven Telugu devotional songs song for the album "Nee Lona Shivudu Galudu, Na Lona Shivudu Galadu," literally translating as "The Lord Shiva in you and the Lord Shiva in me can rule the world."
 He also sang the title song for Nalona sivudu galadu and Shahabash Raa Shankara which were written by him.